US Geographic Salary Differential Tool

 Insights from Geographic Salary Differential Results

-When it comes to compensation planning, the US Geographic Salary Differential data provides some key advantages for HR and financial professionals alike.
-Let’s look at some of the more common use case scenarios by analyzing actual 2016 data from 10 cities that have the largest aggregate difference.
+When it comes to compensation planning, the US Geographic Salary Differential Tool provides some key advantages for HR and financial professionals alike.
+Let’s look at some of the more common use case scenarios by analyzing actual 2017 data from 10 cities that have the largest aggregate difference.

 Hiring Across Multiple Markets